sini-mol/name-capitalization/README.md

-# Strapi plugin name-converter
+# Label Update - Strapi Label Update

-This plugin is used for update the field name in easy readable format
+The timer plugin is used to easily update the field labels.

+## Getting Started

+The plugin can be used in strapi version above 4.4 (versions that support custom fields).

+### To Install

+1. Go into your strapi project.
+2. Run the npm command
+     npm i name-converter
+3. The plugin will be added to your strapi project.